 A number of parallels suggest that the term ‘Essene’ may have been another way of describing the same dispersed organisation.
 It may also be that the term Ebionite (poor one) was subsequently applied to the successors to the Nazarenes.

-Paul (Saul) participated in a persecution of Nazarene Jews, sought to join the group which revered Jesus and was then at least partially rebuffed.
+Paul (Saul) participated in a persecution of Nazarene Jews, sought to join this group which revered Jesus and was then at least partially rebuffed.
 Paul embarked on an unsuccessful mission to promote among Jews a new version of Judaism, shorn of the requirement for circumcision and many food restrictions.
 He turned his attention to Gentiles in the diaspora, disregarded a dispensation approved by Jewish leaders for rules to be followed by Gentile God-fearers, was subsequently disciplined for teaching against Jewish Law and was then attacked and effectively driven from Judea.

 Christianity initially developed within the gatherings that Paul set up, over a period between about CE 50 and CE 70.
 During this process, some elements of Jewish Law were abandoned.
 The influence of pagan beliefs among Paul’s followers led to Jesus being incorporated as a dying and resurrecting godman.
 A ritual meal was adopted which may have had both Jewish and pagan origins.